SrividyaSam/MarkDown/README.md

 1. Select **What’s on your mind?** and choose **Photo/video.**
 2. Browse and upload image from your device gallery.
 3. Select **Next**.
-4. To add few more images, select **Add More** on below pane.
+4. To add more images, select **Add More** on below pane.
-5. Type your text in **Say something about this photo..**           (optional).
+5. (Optional) Enter text in **Say something about this photo..** .
 6. Select **POST**.
-   Your image is now shared.
+   Your image post is now shared.

-**Share an video**
+**Share a video**
 You can attach videos to your post.
 1. Select **What’s on your mind?** and choose **Photo/video.**
-1. Browse and upload video from your device gallery.
+1. Select and upload a video from your device gallery.
 3. Select **Next**.
-4. To add few more images, select **Add More** on below pane.
+4. To add more videos, select **Add More** on below pane.
-5. Type your text in **Say something about this photo..**           (optional).
+5. (Optional) Enter text in **Say something about this photo..**
 6. Select **POST**.
-   Your video is now shared.
+   Your video post is now shared.

 **Share Photo/videos using Camera**
 You can attach photos and videos to your post by instant capture.
 1. Select **What’s on your mind?** and choose **Camera.**
 2. Allow camera access.
-3. Capture photo or video instantly and select **DONE**.
+3. Capture a photo or video,the select **DONE**.
-4. To add few more photos/video,select **Add More** on below pane.
+4. To add more photos or video,select **Add More** on below pane.
-5. Type your text in **Say something about this photo..**           (optional).
+5. (Optional) Enter text in **Say something about this photo..**           (optional).
 6. Select **POST**.
-   Your captured Photo/video is now shared.
+   Your captured Photo or video is now shared.

 **Share Feeling/activity**
 You express how you are feeling or what you are doing by selecting on emojis and activity images.
 1. Select **What’s on your mind?** and choose **Feeling/activity**.
-2. Choose emojis.
+2. Select an emojis.
-3. Goto **ACTIVITIES** tab and select images that are displayed or by searching in search bar.
+3. Go to the **ACTIVITIES** tab and select an activity, or by search for one.
 4. Select **POST**.
-   Your activity images is now shared.
+   Your feeling or activity is now shared.

 **Share Check in**
 You post your location.
 Useful for businesses or when you are sharing photos of places you have visited.
 1. Select **What’s on your mind?** and choose **Check in**.
-2. Search the place in search bar or select from places that is displayed.
+2. Search for a location or select one from the list.
 3. Select **POST**.
    Your location is now shared.

 **Share GIF**
 You post GIF images.
 1. Select **What’s on your mind?** and choose **GIF**.
-2. Search the image in search bar or select from images that is displayed.
+2. Search for a GIF or select one from the list.
-3. If you want to text you can type in **Say something about this photo**.
+3. (Optional) Enter text in **Say something about this photo**.
 4. Select **POST**.
-   Your GIF image is now shared.
+   Your GIF is now shared.

 **Share Life event**
 Share and remember important moments from your life.
 1. Select **What’s on your mind?** and choose **Life event**.
 1. Select a category.
-2. Enter the title and complete the other fields on the screen.
+2. Enter the title and complete the fields on the screen.
-3. If you want,you can add photos or videos.
+3. (Optional)Add photos or videos.
-4. Select **NEXT** and **POST**.
+4. Select **NEXT**,then **POST**.
-   Your event is now shared.
+   Your life event is now shared.

 **Share Music**
 You can share music.
 1. Select **What’s on your mind?** and choose **Music**.
-2. Search the music in search bar or select from files that is displayed.
+2. Search for a song or select one from the list.
-4. Select **Done** and **POST**.
+4. Select **Done**,then **POST**.
    Your music is now shared.

 **Tag friends in a post**
 Tag friends in your text posts, photos, videos, life events, activities, or check-ins.
 When you tag someone, they receive a notification.
 Tagging also adds context to the post by involving people.

 1. Select **What’s on your mind?**.
-2. Type your text, choose your media files to attach or upload.
+2. Type your text and (optional)attach media.
 3. Select **Tag people**.
-4. Choose from the people displayed, or search for someone in the search bar.
+4. Choose from the suggested people, or search for people.
 5. Select **POST**.
    Your post is now shared with tagged audience.

 **Share Live video**
 You can share Live video.

+1. Choose one of the following:
-1. Select **What’s on your mind?** and choose **Live video**.
+* Select What’s on your mind? and choose **Live video**.
+* Open the Menu (top right), select your profile, scroll down, and select **Live**.
+* From your profile (left pane), scroll down and select **Live**.
 2. Allow camera and microphone access.
 3. Add details:
-   * Write description
+   * Write a description.
-   * Choose your audience
+   * Choose your audience.
-   * Tag people, add location or Feeling/activity (optional)
+   * (Optional) Tag people, add a location, or select a feeling/activity.
 4. Select **Go Live** to start broadcasting.
-5. When finished select **Finish** and **Done**.
+5. When finished select **Finish**,then **Done**.
-   Video will be posted on your home screen.
+   Your live video is now posted on your home screen.

 ## Post using web browser
 Create your own post by logging in to web browser and follow below steps.

 **Post text message**
-You can only share text as your post.
+You can share text as your post.

-To create a text post, do one of the following:
-1. On your home page, locate **What’s on your mind?** at the top of the page.
+1. On your home page, select **What’s on your mind?** at the top.
-2. From the Menu (three-line icon on the right pane).
-    *   Select your profile picture.
-    *   Scroll down and locate **What’s on your mind?**.
+  * Or, open the Menu (three-line icon), select your profile picture, scroll down, and select **What’s on your mind?**.
-3. Select the profile picture on top right pane.
-   * Select your user name.
-   * Scroll down and locate **What’s on your mind?**.
+  * Or, select your profile picture on the top-right pane, choose your user name, scroll down, and select **What’s on your mind?**.
-1. Select the profile picture on top left pane and locate **What’s on your mind?**.
+   * Or, select your profile picture on the top-left pane and locate **What’s on your mind?**.
+2. Type your text.
-2. Select **POST**.
+3. Select **Post**.
-   Your post now appears on home page.
+   Your text post now appears on your home page.

 **Change the background of a text message**
 You can set background colours for your text message(optional)
-1. Select **What’s on your mind?** and then select a small square on left pane with text **Aa**.
+1. Select **What’s on your mind?**, then select the small square (Aa) on the left pane.
-2. Choose background colours for your text.
-Select four dots on right pane for few more colours.
+2. Choose a background color.
+Select the four dots on the right pane to see more colors.
 3. Select **POST**.
-   Your post is now shared.
+   YYour text post is now shared with a background color.

 **Share an image**
-You can attach photos to your post.
-1. To share image choose one the following:
+1. Select one of the following:
-   * Select **What’s on your mind?** and choose **Photo/video.**.
+  * What’s on your mind? → Photo/video.
-   * Select **Photo/video** below **What’s on your mind?** on the home page.
+  * Photo/video below What’s on your mind? on the Home page

-1. Browse and upload image from your device gallery.
+2. Upload an image from your device.
 3. Select **Next**.
-4. To add few more images, select **Add More** on below pane.
+4. (Optional) Select Add More to upload more images.
-5. Type your text in **Say something about this photo..**           (optional).
+5. (Optional) Enter text in **Say something about this photo..**.
-6. Select **POST**.
+6. Select Post.
    Your image is now shared.

 **Share an video**
 You can attach video to your post.

-1. To share image choose one the following:
+1. Choose one of the following:
-   * Select **What’s on your mind?** and choose **Photo/video.**.
+* Select **What’s on your mind?** and choose Photo/video.
-   * Select **Photo/video** below **What’s on your mind?** on the home page.
+* Or, select Photo/video below **What’s on your mind?** on the home page.
-1. Browse and upload video from your device gallery.
+2. Upload a video from your device.
 3. Select **Next**.
-4. To add few more images, select **Add More** on below pane.
+4. To add more videos, select Add More.
-5. Type your text in **Say something about this photo..**           (optional).
+5. (Optional) Enter text in **Say something about this video…**.
-6. Select **POST**.
+6. Select Post.
    Your video is now shared.

 **Share Feeling/activity**
 You express how you are feeling or what you are doing by selecting on emojis and activity images.

-1. To share image choose one the following:
+1. Choose one of the following:
-   * Select **What’s on your mind?** and choose **Feeling/activity**.
+ * Select **What’s on your mind?** and choose Feeling/activity.
-   * Select **Feeling/activity** below **What’s on your mind?** on the home page.
+ * Or, select Feeling/activity below **What’s on your mind?** on the home page.
-2. Choose emojis.
+2. Select an emoji.
-3. Goto **ACTIVITIES** tab and select images that are displayed or by searching in search bar.
+3. Go to the **Activities** tab and select an activity, or search for one.
-4. Select **POST**.
+4. Select Post.
-   Your activity images are is now shared.
+   Your feeling or activity is now shared.

 **Share Check in**
 You post your location.
 Useful for businesses or when you are sharing photos of places you have visited.
 1. Select **What’s on your mind?** and choose **Check in**.
-2. Search the place in search bar or select from places that is displayed.
+2. Search for a location or select one from the list.
 3. Select **POST**.
    Your location is now shared.

 **Share GIF**
 You post GIF images.
 1. Select **What’s on your mind?** and choose **GIF**.
-2. Search the image in search bar or select from images that is displayed.
+2. Search for a GIF or select one from the list.
-3. Type in **What’s on your mind?**(optional).
+3. (Optional) Enter text in **What’s on your mind?**.
 4. Select **POST**.
    Your GIF image is now shared.

 **Share Life event**
 Share and remember important moments from your life.
 1. Select **What’s on your mind?**.
-2. Choose three dots on right pane and select **Life event**.
+2. Select the three dots on right pane and select **Life event**.
 3. Select a category.
-4. Enter the title and complete the other fields on the screen.
+4. Enter the title and complete the fields on the screen.
-5. You can add **Photos/Videos**(optional).
+5. (Optional) Add photos or videos.
-6. Select **DONE** and **POST**.
+6. Select **DONE**,then **POST**.
-   Your event is now shared.
+   Your life event is now shared.

 **Share Live video**
 You can share Live video.
 1. To share **Live video** choose one the following:
    * Select **What’s on your mind?** and choose **Live video**.
    * Select **Live video** below **What’s on your mind?** on the home page.
-3. Select a video source as **Webcam** (or **Streaming software** if you are using OBS, Streamlabs)
+3. Select a video source as **Webcam** or **Streaming software** (OBS, Streamlabs)
-4. Select **Go Live** on left pane
+4. On left pane,select **Go Live**.
-5. Type in **Add title**
+5. Enter a title in **Add title**
 6. Check your camera/microphone preview.
 7. Select **Go Live** to start streaming.
 8. When finished, select **End Live Video**.
-   The recording is saved and shared on your home page.
+   Your recording is saved and shared on your home page.

 **Tag friends in a post**
 Tag friends in your text posts, photos, videos, life events, activities, or check-ins.
 When you tag someone, they receive a notification.
 Tagging also adds context to the post by involving people.